Hosni Mubarak: Health problems

 In July 2010, the media said Egypt was about to undergo dramatic change because Mubarak was thought to have cancer and because of the scheduled 2011 presidential election.
 Intelligence sources said he had esophageal cancer, stomach or pancreatic cancer; this was denied by Egyptian authorities.
 Speculation about his ill health increased after his resignation from the presidency.
 According to Egyptian media, Mubarak's condition worsened after he went into exile in Sharm el-Sheikh.
 He was reportedly depressed, refused to take medications, and was slipping into and out of unconsciousness.
 According to the source—an unnamed Egyptian security official—"Mubarak wants to be left alone and die in his homeland".
 The source denied that Mubarak was writing his memoirs, stating that he was almost completely unconscious.
 After his resignation, Egypt's ambassador to the United States Sameh Shoukry reported that his personal sources said Mubarak "is possibly in somewhat of bad health", while several Egyptian and Saudi Arabian newspapers reported that Mubarak was in a coma and close to death.
 On 12 April 2011, it was reported that he had been hospitalized after suffering a heart attack during questioning over possible corruption charges.

-In June 2011, Mubarak's lawyer Farid el-Deeb said his client "has stomach cancer, and the cancer is growing".
+In June 2011, Mubarak's lawyer Farid el-Deeb said his client "has a stomach cancer and the tumours are growing."
 Mubarak had undergone surgery for the condition in Germany in 2010 and also suffered from circulatory problems with an irregular heart beat.
 On 13 July 2011, unconfirmed reports stated that Mubarak had slipped into a coma at his residence after giving his final speech, and on 17 July, el-Deeb confirmed the reports.
 On 26 July 2011, Mubarak was reported to be depressed and refusing solid food while in hospital being treated for a heart condition and in custody awaiting trial.